 Giving new meaning to the term popular science, renowned British physicist Stephen Hawking, who died in March 2018, earned his rightful place in the pop culture universe by both making cameos in and inspiring various television shows, movies and music.
-Just as he made complex subjects like quantum physics and the mechanics of black holes more accessible to the more than 10 million readers who bought his 1988 tome A Brief History of Time, he succeeded with his big and small screen appearances just by being down to earth.
+Just as he made complex subjects like quantum physics and the mechanics of black holes more accessible to the more than 10 million readers who bought his 1988 book A Brief History of Time, he succeeded with his big and small screen appearances just by being down to earth.

 While scientists aren't typically known for their humor, Hawking made science a laughing matter.
 "Life would be tragic if it weren't funny," the scientist, who followed in Sir Isaac Newton's footsteps to secure the title of Lucasian Professor of Mathematics at Cambridge University, told the New York Times in 2004.